These are the best OLED laptops in 2022

 While we would have liked the 2022 model of the Dell XPS 15 to receive some more upgrades, this is still a phenomenal laptop that strikes a fantastic balance between looking modern and compact and still offering fantastic performance.
 Add the stunning OLED display, and this is easily one of the best laptops around.

-If you’re looking for a laptop that can handle the latest AAA games and still give you the stunning visual experience of an OLED panel display, the Gigabyte Aero 16 OLED is one of your best options.
-Last year’s Gigabyte Aero 15 OLED made this very list in the past, but this new model has some very welcome improvements.
+If you’re looking for a laptop that can handle the latest AAA games and still give you the stunning visual experience of an OLED panel, the MSI Raider GE67HX is really hard to beat.
+This is simply one of the most powerful laptops in the world right now, and it has all the RGB flair you could want, plus a fast OLED display.

 That’s the main thing that’s changed this year: Performance.
 The latest iteration of the Zenbook Pro Duo 15 OLED comes with Intel’s 12th-generation H-series processors, specifically a Core i9-12900H.
 That’s a 14-core CPU with 20 threads and boost speeds up to 5GHz, making it one of the fastest laptops around.
 Not only that, but there’s also an NVIDIA GeForce RTX 3060, a fairly powerful GPU that will allow you to run all kinds of creative workloads on this machine.
 Rounding things out, you get 32GB of LPDDR5 RAM and 1TB of SSD storage,